jessecambon/tidygeocoder-joss/paper.md

 # Functionality

 The tidygeocoder package was created to minimize the amount of effort required to use geocoder services in an R workflow.
 Additionally, the package is structured to make adding and maintaining support for geocoder services a modular and streamlined process.
 The package provides users a mechanism to access geocoder services through a unified interface and to receive output data in a tidy dataframe format [@Wickham:2014].
 A universal set of input parameters is mapped to the specific API parameters for each service and the relevant parts of the output data are extracted and formatted.
 This reduces the amount of time and effort required utilize geocoder services and provides the ability to seamlessly transition between services.

+For forward geocoding, users can provide addresses and place names using either a single parameter or multiple address component parameters (ie. city, state, country, etc.).
+For reverse geocoding, the latitude and longitude parameters are specified with two separate parameters.
+These inputs can be provided standalone (ie. a single value or vector) or within a dataframe.

 The package also provides a variety of convenience functionality to simplify the geocoding process.
-The package automatically adjusts the rate of querying based on the geocoder service selected to comply with usage restrictions.
+The rate of querying is set automatically based on the usage policy restrictions of the selected geocoder service.
 All inputs to geocoder services are deduplicated before geocoder queries are constructed to avoid redundant or needlessly large queries.
-The httr package [@httr] is used to execute API queries, the jsonlite package [@jsonlite] is used to convert the JSON data returned from geocoder services into dataframes, and the tibble [@tibble] and dplyr [@dplyr] packages provide tidy dataframe and data manipulation functionality [@Wickham:2019].
+The httr package [@httr] is used to execute API queries, the jsonlite package [@jsonlite] is used to convert the JSON data returned from geocoder services into dataframes, and the tibble [@tibble] and dplyr [@dplyr] packages provide data manipulation and a tidy dataframe format [@Wickham:2019].

 Built-in dataframes are used to store important information on geocoder services such as parameter names, the maximum query rate, and the maximum allowed size of batch queries.
 This makes these values transparent to users and allows developers to easily add and edit these values as needed.
 Some package documentation is directly generated from these dataframes to reduce the need for the manual updating of documentation.

-# Acknowledgements

-We acknowledge contributions from .........

 # References